-Woodworking has provided both economic stability and artistic opportunity for four generations of Mark’s family.
+Woodworking has provided both economic stability and artistic opportunity for 4 generations of Mark’s family.
 He grew up handling and manipulating wood; learned to see it’s beauty revealed through works of fine craftsmanship, and learned to love it’s textures, colors, character and potential.

 “Always living in a rural setting, I have found great inspiration in the natural and historic forms that surround me.
 I enjoy blending materials from diverse origins to create something new while incorporating time-tested techniques.
 Recent works have been fashioned using figured lumber, burls, fence posts, vines and my old upright grand piano.”

 Donna Edmonds is a watercolor artist who concentrates on botanical and other nature subjects.
 She has a particular interest in the native plants of the region along with their pollinators.
 Donna has a certificate in Botanical Art and Illustration from Phipps Conservatory and Botanical Gardens where she had the opportunity to study under a number of highly accomplished contemporary botanical artists.
 Donna also worked as an instructor on the Phipps faculty for several years teaching color theory for watercolor applications.
 She is a member of the Allegheny Highlands Botanical Art Society and The American Society of Botanical Artists.

 Donna was instrumental in the creation of the Red Brick Gallery and the Allegheny RiverStone Artists’ Co-operative.
 She currently directs the activities of the gallery and is a member of the artists’ co-op.
 She resides in Parker, PA.

 Angela Taylor Hardwick